SpongePowered/SpongeDocs/source/about/faq.rst

 What can't I do with Sponge? / Limitations of Sponge?
 -----------------------------------------------------

-Sponge can't be used to create new blocks, textures, mobs on the clientside or any other content which would need clientside modifications.
-SpongeAPI wont support sending mods or plugins to the client for now due to security concerns.
-However you can make use of the ForgeAPI for clients and create Sponge plugins for the serverside.
+Sponge can't be used to create new blocks, textures, mobs on the client side or any other content which would need client side modifications.
+SpongeAPI won't support sending mods or plugins to the client for now due to security concerns.
+However you can make use of the ForgeAPI for clients and create Sponge plugins for the server side.
 It is even possible to use Sponge on the client-side, but for several tasks mods are still required.

 I'm a Bukkit Plugin Developer!
 Why Can't Sponge Use Bukkit's API?